ZainRizvi/ZainRizvi.github.io/_posts/2015-10-13-deploy-statically-generated-sites-to-azure-web-apps.md

 ---
 title: "Deploy statically generated sites to Azure Web Apps"
+excerpt: |-
+  There are a lot of awesome static site generators out there.
+It’s not always easy to figure out how to setup continuous deployment for them though.

+  This post will describe how to deploy a statically generated site using yeoman angular to Azure Web Apps, but these steps can be applied to deploy any statically generated site to Azure Web Apps.
 ---
 There are a lot of awesome static site generators out there.
 It's not always easy to figure out how to setup continuous deployment for them though.